nformant1/bitcoin-multi-node-regtest/README.md

 ## Samples

-Note these samples use `curl` to exercise the API, but this would usually be `bitcoin-cli`.
-We're using `curl` so we don't have a dependency on bitcoin in the host.
+Note these samples use `curl` to exercise the API, but this would usually be `dogecoin-cli`.
+We're using `curl` so we don't have a dependency on dogecoin in the host.

 ### Initial block count